 \later{Discuss reducing the number of weights as well.}

 With these reductions the set $\Util$ becomes small enough to apply Bayesian learning in practice to small domains with just a few issues.
-However, since the set $\Util$ still grows exponentially with the number of issues, this approach is still not feasible scenarios with many issues.
-Luckily however, the authors of~\cite{Hindriks2008Bayesian} also proposed a more scalable version of Bayesian opponent modeling, which we will discuss next.
+However, since the set $\Util$ still grows exponentially with the number of issues, this approach is still not feasible for scenarios with many issues.
+For this reason, luckily, the authors of~\cite{Hindriks2008Bayesian} also proposed a more scalable version of Bayesian opponent modeling, which we will discuss next.